January 2017 Sadr City bombings

 On January 2, 2017, at least three suicide car bombings took place in a Shia Muslim eastern district of Sadr City, as well as behind the Kindi and Imam Ali hospitals, killing 56 people and injuring more than 120 others.
-Haider al-Abadi, Iraq's prime minister, had informed in a news conference that the suicide bombing, in Sadr City's busy market, was operated by the suicide bomber who detonated a vehicle with explosives.
+Haider al-Abadi, Iraq's prime minister, had informed in a news conference that the suicide bombing, in Sadr City's busy market, was perpetrated by the suicide bomber detonating a vehicle with explosives.
 The bomber had pretended to hire day labourers in the market; once labourers gathered near the vehicle, the vehicle was detonated by him.
 The French President François Hollande was in the city during the attacks.

 Responsibility

 The jihadist group Islamic State claimed the responsibility of attacks, with a targeted attack on a "gathering of Shia".